The Shadow Over Innsmouth

 What a topical story this is, seventy-five years after it was written!
 Recently rereading H. P. Lovecraft's fantasy novella "The Shadow Over Innsmouth", I was struck by what an ideal nightmare it concocts from such current worries as: immigration; racial mixing, even racial degeneration — or evolutionary ascent!; and American ports' vulnerability and security.

-But HPL does know the deeps where many of our ingredients of nightmare grow unnaturally, and he brings them forth and pins them precisely to the landscape:
+HPL surely knows the deeps where many of our ingredients of nightmare grow unnaturally, and he brings them forth and pins them precisely to the landscape:

 That was the first I ever heard of shadowed Innsmouth.
 Any reference to a town not shewn on common maps or listed in recent guide-books would have interested me, and the agent's odd manner of allusion roused something like real curiosity.
 A town able to inspire such dislike in its neighbours, I thought, must be at least rather unusual, and worthy of a tourist's attention.
 If it came before Arkham I would stop off there —